-Slow Cooker Scottish Beef Stew is fall-apart tender as it slowly braises in a fragrant herb broth.
-A hearty meal the Scots and those of us with Scottish heritage love on brisk fall days or snowy winter nights.
+This Slow Cooker Scottish Beef Stew is fall-apart tender as it slowly braises in a fragrant herb broth.
+A hearty meal the Scots and those of us with Scottish heritage love on brisk fall days or snowy winter nights, this hands-off way off cooking a traditional beef stew is perfect for family dinners.

 The Perfect Beef for Scottish Beef Stew

 Nick Nairn, a Scottish celebrity chef recommends a well-marbled beef will give you the most tender, succulent stew.
-While Scottish beef is, of course, preferred, if you can’t find it in your market, a chuck cut into bite-size pieces will be delicious.
+While Scotch beef is, of course, traditional, good quality local beef will always be the best and most sustainable choice.

 Most Scots like to add a “swede” to their beef stew.
 A common ingredient Americans call rutabaga, a simple root vegetable that’s a cross between a cabbage and a turnip.
 A root vegetable… with many names.